-Conveyancing is the legal process involving the transfer of property ownership from one person to another.
-But, like most people, you’re probably wondering how the process works, how long it will take and how much it will cost.
+Like most people, you’re probably wondering how the conveyancing process works, how long it will take and how much it will cost.

 Why do I need a conveyancer when buying a home?

 The conveyancing process starts once your offer on a house has been accepted and ends once your ownership is registered at the Land Registry.
-As soon as you have confirmation that your offer has been accepted, you will need to get started on the legal work that is involved in transferring ownership of a home.
-This is where a conveyancer comes in.
+As soon as you have confirmation that your offer has been accepted, you will need a conveyancer to get started on the legal work that is involved in transferring ownership of a home.

 Who does the conveyancing?

-To get an up to date and competitive quote please contact us.
-This amount will include the cost of the conveyancer’s time and the fees for registering with the Land Registry and any searches undertaken.
+To get an up to date and competitive quote you can use our conveyancing quote calculator.
+The amount quoted will include the cost of the conveyancer’s time and the fees for registering with the Land Registry and any searches undertaken.
 When you receive a quote from us, we will give you a price that includes everything.
 We don’t have any hidden extras or hide things in our small print.
 For those buyers who are concerned about a sale falling through and winding up out of pocket, we also offer a no-completion, no fee service.

 If you are purchasing your first home, take a look at our first time buyers guide, full of handy information on the steps you can expect to take throughout the journey.